bbauska/UC-Davis-Inter-jQuery/README.md

   width="40%;" />
 </p>

-On the style sheet is a rule, selected, and I might have it commented out.
+On the stylesheet is a rule, selected, and I might have it commented out.
 Let&apos;s go over and see because if we do, we need to uncomment it out.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->